yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/replication.md

 <img src="/images/architecture/replication/tablets_in_a_docsb_table.png" style="max-width:750px;"/>

 Each tablet comprises of a set of tablet peers, each of which stores one copy of the data belonging to the tablet.
 There are as many tablet peers for a tablet as the replication factor, and they form a Raft group.
-The tablet peers are hosted on different nodes to allow data redundancy on node failures.
+The tablet peers are hosted on different nodes to allow data redundancy to protect against node failures.
 The replication of data between the tablet peers is strongly consistent.

 The following diagram depicts three tablet peers that belong to a tablet called `tablet 1`.
 The tablet peers are hosted on different YB-TServers and form a Raft group for leader election, failure detection, and replication of the write-ahead logs.